gentle yoga: 10 restorative poses for renewal

 If you have tight hamstrings, bend your knees slightly and breathe gently.

 Sit on the floor with your legs straight out in front of you.
-Then spread them out as wide as you can, making sure your knees and toes point straight up toward the ceiling.
+After, spread them out as wide as possible, ensuring your knees and toes point straight toward the ceiling.

-Hinge forward at your hips, bringing your hands to the floor in front of you.
-Relax in the pose and feel your hips, hamstrings and back stretch.
+Then, hinge forward at your hips, bringing your hands to the floor before you.
+Relax in the pose and feel your hips, hamstrings, and back stretch.

 Head to Knee Forward Bend Pose (Janu Sirsasana)

-A gentle seated twist, similar to the seated forward fold, begin by sitting with your legs straight.
+A gentle seated twist, similar to the seated forward fold, begins by sitting with your legs straight.
 Bend your lift knee and place your right foot on your right thigh.

 Supine Twist (Supta Matsyendrasana)